Did you know that the scientific name for the coyote is Canis latrans (western coyote)?

 - Mortality rates are very high, humans having the highest impact, vehicles second.

-- Education initiatives, wildlife proofing property and safety tips that include a factual overview about coyote ecology benefit coyotes and the communities they live in.
+- Education initiatives, wildlife proofing property, coexistence programs and safety tips that include a factual overview about coyote behaviour, seasonal milestones and ecology communities where they inhabit.